Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

         ; .arch x64
         ; cmp BYTE [r12 + r13], 0
         ; jne =>start_label
-        ; => end_label
+        ; =>end_label
     };
 }
 ```

-And with that we used all dynasm features that we need for writing the assembly.
+Now we don't need to know how the jump offsets are encoded!

-But it also has some other help utilities for running our generated code.
+Dynasm also has some help utilities for running our generated code.

 We can replace our unsafe calls to `mmap`, `mprotect` and `munmap` by dynasm's
 `MutableBuffer` and `ExecutableBuffer`.
 Not only they encapsulate the unsafe